 Not only does proper design work saves your company from having development efforts go to waste, the same thing happens with your support resources.

 This approach is especially impactful for B2B software applications.
-Thorough UX helps build a lot of trust relative to cheaper SaaS solutions.
+Thorough UX helps build a lot of trust and faith in your product, especially if that experience is represented in software demos.

 Ideas to consider for this calculation: